How to Make the Implicit Explicit … and Increase Your Team’s Ability to Get Excellent Results

 In doing the above, be willing to consider that by incorporating others’ viewpoints, you might be able to create a new expectation that leads to better results than if you hadn’t taken the time to talk it through.
 For example, in the example above about what it means to run a meeting well (focusing on relationships vs. getting through the agenda with clear next steps), you might find in talking through your differing perspectives that incorporating both approaches could help you get even better results.
 In fact, you might end up with a broader guideline like “drive the meeting to reflect what you know of the client’s style,” which might be a better guideline, period.

 Of course, deeply listening to the other person’s perspective doesn’t necessarily mean that you’ll change the outcome you’re looking for.
 But even when it doesn’t, the discussion will almost certainly give both of you additional helpful context.
-If, after talking it through, you don’t change your expectation (“I really respect your perspective on this, but here’s why we’re going to use this approach”), your staff person is likely to come away with a deeper understanding of your rationale, a stronger grasp on the playbook, and a feeling that she’s been heard and her viewpoint respected.
+If, after talking it through, you don’t change your expectation (“I really respect your perspective on this, but here’s why we’re going to use this approach”), your staff person is likely to come away with a deeper understanding of your rationale, a stronger grasp on the playbook, and a feeling that they’ve been heard and their viewpoint respected.
 Similarly, you might be able to incorporate knowledge of your staff member’s perspective in how you manage the person around those expectations.
 For example, an expectation might be “accommodate volunteers’ busy schedules, even when it’s inconvenient for us.”
 That expectation might not change, but knowing how it sits with your staff member might lead you to spend a bit more time in your next check-in reinforcing how much volunteers appreciate your organization’s reputation for doing that (or even just commiserating about the challenges it can cause).